qiyuey/time-service/README.md

 The project includes comprehensive test coverage:

-- 60+ tests covering all functionality
+- 83+ tests covering all functionality
 - Unit tests for time formatting and calculations
+- Unit tests for business time functions
 - Validation tests for input parameters
 - Integration tests for tool handlers